WASB Equity and Racial Justice Statements and Related Services

 For more than 40 years, the WASB Policy Services Staff have been highlighting ways in which school boards can adopt local policies that promote student achievement and address the educational and other needs of students from a variety of backgrounds in an equitable way.
 There are sample school district policies, WASB policy publications (Policy Perspectives and The FOCUS), and other resources such as the Policy Resource Guide to assist districts.

 The WASB has always encouraged Wisconsin school boards to base their school district policies on local community needs, interests and requirements.
 Not every school or school district is the same or has the same problems, issues or needs.
 Local school board policies should reflect the needs of the district, and students within the schools of the district, and should be able to be implemented using the resources available in the district.

 The WASB provides professional development training to help school board members be effective advocates for all public school children.
 In addition, the Wisconsin School News magazine features stories from Wisconsin school districts that are finding effective ways to meet the unique needs of their students.

 The WASB provides comprehensive, customized training, support, resources and inspiration to school boards and superintendents to maximize their effectiveness in carrying out their respective leadership roles.
-Through its Governance and Organizational Consulting Services, the WASB can address a wide range of governance issues and/or help districts confront specific challenges and circumstances.
-From developing a vision and working on board-superintendent relations to developing a master plan, the WASB is here to help boards be as effective as possible in meeting the needs of all of their students.
+Through its Governance Consulting Services, the WASB can address a wide range of governance issues or help districts confront specific challenges and circumstances.
+From developing a vision and working on communications to developing an effective superintendent evaluation, the WASB is here to help boards be as effective as possible in meeting the needs of all of their students.